flutter/website/src/get-started/install/_ios-setup.md

 While the device is attached, open **Xcode > Window > Devices and Simulators**.
 Select your phone, and check **Connect via Network.**
+For more details, check out
-Checkout [Apple's documentation on pairing a wireless device with Xcode] for more details.
+[Apple's documentation on pairing a wireless device with Xcode][].

 Once the network icon appears next to the device name, you can unplug your device from USB.